williamw520/zigjr/README.md

     }
     pub fn stop(_: @This(), _: []const u8) void {}
 };
 ```

 ## Standalone Build

-You don't need to build the project if you just use the library via `zig fetch`.
+You do not need to build this project if you are only using it as a library
-You might want to build the project for running the examples.
-Git clone the repository, then run the `zig build` command.
+via `zig fetch`.
+To run the examples, clone the repository and run `zig build`.
-The binary output is in zig-out/bin/, which consists of the examples mostly.
+The example binaries will be located in `zig-out/bin/`.

-### Running the Examples
+## Running the Examples

-#### Interactive Run
+### Interactive Run
-Running the programs interactively is a great way to debug the message handlers.
+Running the programs interactively is a great way to experiment with the handlers.
 Just type in the JSON requests and see the result.
 ```
 zig-out/bin/hello
 ```
-The program reads from stdin.
-Type the following (or copy and paste), and hit Enter.
+The program will wait for input.
+Type or paste the JSON-RPC request and press Enter.
 ```
 {"jsonrpc": "2.0", "method": "hello", "id": 1}
 ```
-It should return the result JSON.
+It will print the JSON result.
 ```
 {"jsonrpc": "2.0", "result": "Hello world", "id": 1}
 ```

 Other sample requests,
 ```
 {"jsonrpc": "2.0", "method": "hello-name", "params": ["Foobar"], "id": 1}